LulzAnarchyAnon/operating-systems/README.md

 Operating Systems - Mirror & Archive
 ====================================

 **Need to reinstall your operating system (OS)?
 Or want to try a newer, a former, a historic, or even a different OS?
 All downloads below are checksum verified and provided through the IPFS gateway.
-For system requirements and installation instructions visit the OS manufacturers website (🏠), please.** *by Markus Fleschutz* 📅 *updated August 31, 2021*
+For system requirements and installation instructions visit the OS manufacturers website (🏠), please.** 📅 *updated August 31, 2021*

 | Name                  | Downloads                                                                                      | CPU   | Website                           |
 | --------------------- | ---------------------------------------------------------------------------------------------- | ----- | --------------------------------- |